Introduction to AWS Lambda: Serverless Computing

 Total: $18.47/month

-- Execution timeout: 5 minutes maximum (now 15 minutes)
+- Execution timeout: 5 minutes maximum (later increased to 15)

-- Concurrent executions: 1,000 per account (can be increased)
+- Concurrent executions: 1,000 per account (request increases via support)

 - /tmp storage: 512 MB

-- Lambda is ideal for event-driven, stateless workloads
+- Lambda excels at event-driven, stateless, bursty workloads